nradonic/NR-image-to-stl-processing/README.md

 Converts images to STL files for 3D printing.
-Image formatting and resizing and STL file export.
+Image formatting and resizing and STL file export, here shown on a Bambu processor screen.
 Java language.
 Cleanup of code with a lot of assistence from Anthropic Claude.

 Claude still needs a lot of hand holding, and guided revisions.
 But useful too.
 It breaks on the weirest things, like